 I know people that make so little I don’t know how they survive, but they still put money into savings every month.
 On the other end of the spectrum, I know people making well into six figures that tell me they can’t save a dime.

-It’s the proper mindset that makes the difference.
+It’s the proper mindset and money management skills that make the difference.

 Your Money Mindset Matters